-b.
+- 5. TI/Lucas have recently offered two additional options, both of which have the necessary United States Navy approval, but would also require the endorsement of the Administration as a whole.
+The first is an invitation to United Kingdom firms to compete for the production of microwave sub-assemblies worth about 20 per cent by value of the homing-head; the second is to set up a United Kingdom HARM homing-head repair depot at TI's United Kingdom subsidary at Bedford. - 6.
 ALARM is a missile which would be developed by British Aerospace Dynamics in conjunction with Marconi Space and Defence Systems (part of GEC), Thorn-EMI and other firms.
-Some early development work has been done at both the firms' and Government expense and British Aerospace have offered a fixed price development and production contract at a total cost of £388m for 750 missiles and £426m for 1,000 missiles.
-The contract would provide for the first 100 missiles to be delivered by August 1987 and for deliveries to be complete by September 1989.
-Failure to deliver the first 100 missiles on time would render British Aerospace liable to liquidated damages of up to £0.5m (a similar premium would be payable by the Ministry of Defence for early delivery).
+Some early development work has been done at both the firms' and Government expense and British Aerospace have very recently offered a fixed price development and production contract at a total cost of £291 million for 750 missiles and £360 million for 1,000 missiles (compared with their earlier offer of £388 million for 750 missiles and £426 million for 1,000 missiles).
+The contract would provide for enough missiles to achieve an initial operational capability to be delivered by August 1987 and for deliveries to be complete by September 1989.
+Failure to deliver the first 100 missiles on time would render British Aerospace liable to liquidated damages of up to £0.4 million (a similar premium would be payable by the Ministry of Defence for early delivery).